Why Software Architecture Matters in Custom Software Development

 Every integration is a potential point of failure.
 Every API dependency is a risk.
 Good architecture treats external systems with appropriate suspicion.

 This means abstraction layers that isolate your code from third-party changes.
 Fallback behaviors when services are unavailable.
 Monitoring that tells you when dependencies are degrading before your users notice.
+This matters whether you’re developing a mobile app or a backend platform.

 The mobile app architecture trends worth watching all emphasize this point: resilience matters more than raw performance.
 A fast system that falls apart when any external service hiccups isn’t a system you can depend on.
+I learned this the hard way building a money transfer app, where a single flaky third-party API could freeze the entire payment flow.

 When to Invest in Architecture